 Dartmouth prof files discrimination suit

-The former chair of Dartmouth College’s theater department is no longer teaching most of her acting courses because she was an older Jewish woman, according to a federal suit filed last week against the Hanover college.
+The former chair of Dartmouth College’s theater department is no longer teaching most of her acting courses because she was an older Jewish woman, according to a federal suit filed earlier this month against the college.

 Sabinson joined the faculty in 1984 and was tenured in 1991.
 She was director of the theater department for nine years and served as chair of her department for seven years before she went on a one-year sabbatical in 2002.

 After she returned in 2003, Lenore Grenoble, associate dean of humanities, had taken over the theater department and had taken away Sabinson’s advanced acting class, eliminated her directing and limited her participation in department matters, the suit says.
-She also received no raise that year, she said, without any explanation.
+She also received no raise that year, without any explanation, she said.

-This “campaign of harassment” culminated at a June 2005 meeting, where Grenoble, provost Barry Scherr and faculty dean Carol Folt asked her to resign, the suit says.
+This “campaign of harassment” culminated at a June 2005 meeting, at which Grenoble, provost Barry Scherr and faculty dean Carol Folt asked her to resign, the suit says.

 Sabinson then filed a discrimination claim.